adelacvg/NS2VC/README.md

 ```python
 accelerate launch train.py
 ```
+### Inference
+Run `python tts_infer.py` for inference.
+You should change the text and model_path in the tts_infer.py file before running the command.

 ### Memory Cost
 For training the vc model, with batch size of 8, the memory cost is about 18G.